Wollantine/redux-action-factory/README.md

 - Centralizing the Actions' specification in a file.
 - Ensuring robustness in the action creation process by checking arguments' types.
 - Eliminating the need for synchronous actions' Action Creators.
-- Providing a common interface and place for all Complex Action Creators (asynchronous action creators, thunks, etc.).
+- Providing a common interface and place for all complex Action Creators (asynchronous action creators, thunks, etc.).

 Furthermore, it has been designed with Unit Testing in mind.

 ## Usage
-### Initialize the factory
+#### Initialize the factory
 In your index.js you should put something similar to:

 index.js: